Skip to content

 Context

-• Jenkins controller is already running on ctrl-01.
+• Jenkins controller is already running on the control node.

 • RKE2 pod agents are not yet available (or are temporarily unavailable).